Ascenssucreausucre/ICSC/src/assets/markdown/terms.md

 ## 6. Jurisdiction

-These terms are governed by the laws of [Your Country, e.g. France or the EU].
+These terms are governed by the laws of France.
 Any dispute will be submitted to the competent courts of that jurisdiction.